FAQ

 How do I pay export charges?

-How should I declare the export consignment to Customs?
+How should I declare the export consignment?

-Export consignments should be declared to Customs and a Customs Declaration should be submitted online.
+Export consignments should be declared to Customs and a Customs Declaration submitted online.
+Either the Exporter or a Customs House Agent may act as declarant.

 How should I submit the export entry?

 The Customs Declaration (CusDec) must be submitted before export of goods, after obtaining all necessary approvals.
+Exports should be effected within 30 days from the CusDec registration date.

-What are the Customs charges I need to pay?
+What are the Customs export charges?

 Rs.
-550/- is charged per declaration:
+550/- is charged per declaration: Computer Fee – Rs.
+250/-; Examination Fee – Rs.
+300/-.

-What permits should I obtain before exporting commodities?
+What permits should I obtain before exporting?

 Permits specified in the National Export Tariff Guide must be obtained from relevant authorities.
+Further details at Licences / Approvals of OGAs.

 What would be my export levies?